Clastify logo

 Area under a torque–time graph

-When torque changes with time, the angular impulse equals the area under the torque–time graph.
+When torque changes with time, the angular impulse is the area under the torque–time graph.
 Positive area increases angular momentum in the chosen positive rotational sense; negative area reduces it, or increases it in the opposite sense.

 Image

-Changing (I) while rotating
+Changing II while rotating

 Energy stored in rotation

-where (E_k) is rotational kinetic energy (J).
+where EkE_k is rotational kinetic energy (J).

 Image